According to tradition, Confucius was born in the province of

 every time we fall."

-If Confucius were alive today, how would he answer the question, "Which is more powerful, love or hate?"
+If Confucius were alive today, how would he answer the question, "Truth or beauty, which has a greater impact on society?"

 In a historical context, what would Confucius think was the greatest